Asmodeus: Etymology

-Literatures
+Deuterocanonical sources and Pseudepigrapha

-In the Book of Tobit
+Book of Tobit

 The Asmodeus of the Book of Tobit is hostile to Sarah, Raguel's daughter, and slays seven successive husbands on their wedding nights, impeding the sexual consummation of the marriages.
+However, in Tobit 6:15, Tobias explicitly states that Asmodeus is also in love with Sarah and does not harm her.
 In the New Jerusalem Bible translation, he is described as "the worst of demons".
 When the young Tobias is about to marry her, Asmodeus proposes the same fate for him, but Tobias is enabled, through the counsels of his attendant angel Raphael, to render him innocuous.
 By placing a fish's heart and liver on red-hot cinders, Tobias produces a smoky vapour that causes the demon to flee to Egypt, where Raphael binds him.
 According to some translations, Asmodeus is strangled.

 Perhaps Asmodeus punishes the suitors for their carnal desire, since Tobias prays to be free from such desire and is kept safe.
 Asmodeus is also described as an evil spirit in general.

-In the Talmud

-The figure of Ashmedai in the Talmud is less malign in character than the Asmodeus of Tobit.
-In the former, he appears repeatedly in the light of a good-natured and humorous fellow.
-But besides that, there is one feature in which he parallels Asmodeus, in as much as his desires turn upon Bathsheba and later Solomon's wives.

-Another Talmudic legend has King Solomon tricking Asmodeus into collaborating in the construction of Solomon's Temple (see: The Story of King Solomon and Ashmedai).

-Another legend depicts Asmodeus throwing King Solomon over 400 leagues away from the capital by putting one wing on the ground and the other stretched skyward.
-He then changed places for some years with King Solomon.
-When King Solomon returned, Asmodeus fled from his wrath.
-Similar legends can be found in Islamic lore.
-Asmodeus is referred to as Sakhr (صخر the Rock or the Stony One), because Solomon banished him into a rock, after he takes his kingdom back from him.
-He is considered to be a king of the divs or ifrits.

-Another passage describes him as marrying Lilith, who became his queen.
+The fragments of the Book of Tobit found in the Dead Sea Scrolls don't mention the name Asmodeus, and refer to him instead as a demon (4Q197-198).

-In the Testament of Solomon
+Testament of Solomon

 In the Testament of Solomon, a 1st–3rd century text, the king invokes Asmodeus to aid in the construction of the Temple.
 The demon appears and predicts Solomon's kingdom will one day be divided (Testament of Solomon, verse 21–25).
 When Solomon interrogates Asmodeus further, the king learns that Asmodeus is thwarted by the angel Raphael, as well as by sheatfish found in the rivers of Assyria.
 He also admits to hating water.
 Asmodeus claims that he was born of a human mother and an angel father.

+Judaism

+Incantation bowls

+Aramaic incantation bowls feature Asmodeus, the king of demons, sometimes amongst Agrat bat Mahalath, the liliths and Elisur Bagdana.
+He's mentioned in divorce bowls (26, 48, 49, 59), bowls of the Signet-Ring of Solomon (102-104), and has his own category titled The Seals of Ashmedai (81-86).

+Additional bowls that include Asmodeus are 3041+3070, VA.2182 and M145.